ceasaro/django-l10n-extensions/docs/index.md

 This library extends your Django framework with translatable model fields, international unit measure fields, and more!

+Interested in the source code check out our [repo on github](https://github.com/ceasaro/django-l10n-extensions).

 ## Getting started

 You can get django-l10n-extensions using [pip](https://packaging.python.org/current/)